okuvshynov/slowllama/README.md

 5. [test_gen.py](test_gen.py) - greedily complete the prompt.
 Takes base weights + trained LoRA weights as input.
 Useful for sanity checks.
 6. [blackbox.py](blackbox.py) - module wrapper which offloads the module to disk or main memory.
 7. [plot_lora.py](plot_lora.py) - logging utility, writes LoRA weights and gradient distribution to [logfile](docs/lora_weights.md).
 Requires [fewlines](https://github.com/okuvshynov/fewlines).
 If fewlines is not installed, does nothing.
+8. [merge_lora.py](merge_lora.py) - merge original weights + lora weights in the original format which can then be used directly.

 ### TODO: